All About Eloping!

 So what do you need to know about eloping?

-Any wedding in the UK requires 2 witnesses, so you’ll need to give this a bit of thought too.
-Some couples will go for complete anonymity by grabbing two random people off the street (totally doable if you’re planning a Town Hall elopement but less likely if you’re up the side of a mountain in Wales!).
+Any wedding in BC requires two witnesses and an officiant to sign the marriage license, so you’ll need to give this a bit of thought too.
+Some couples will go for complete anonymity by grabbing two random people off the street (totally doable if you’re planning a City Hall elopement but less likely if you’re up the side of a mountain in the Fraser Valley!).
 Some may decide to choose two people to invite as their witnesses from their friends and family.
-Others ask their photographer to act as a witness – just check with the registrants prior to the ceremony if this is acceptable or not!
+Others ask their photographer to act as a witness – just check with the officiants prior to the ceremony if this is acceptable or not!

-In Canada things are fairly relaxed although you do still need to apply for a license.
-This website explains everything you need to know as the laws do change slightly for each province.
+If you’re visiting Canada from overseas and want to get married while you’re here, this website explains everything you need to know as the laws do change slightly for each province.

 Be prepared for the possibility that your decision may upset some of your nearest and dearest friends and family members.
 In truth, this is probably the biggest consideration you need to make.
 Every family is different so it would be difficult to consider every possible reaction you might get to your decision here.
 But, for the most part, reactions are likely to range from the totally accepting (love these awesome people!) to those who may actually decide to end their relationship with you over it.
 It goes without saying, parents and siblings are probably the likeliest to be upset or hurt by your decision.
 Which is why some couples eloping do choose to have their immediate families present.